-Teen Co-occurring Disorder Treatment
+Co-occurring Disorder Treatment for Teens

-For adolescents 12-17 years old
+For adolescents 12 to 17 years

 • Understand substance use and mental disorders

-• Get the right treatment for you
+• Determine the right treatment for your teen

 • Learn healthy ways to cope